 Who needs an oil and gas bond?

 If your business operations involve well drilling, well operation, well maintenance and repair, well plugging, managing environmental pollution caused by the industry, or working with oil or gas drilling in any other capacity you may be required to acquire a license bond in order to operate.
+Without a bond, it’s impossible to get a license.
+And without a license, it’s illegal to operate an oil and gas business – and there are strict penalties for breaking the law.
+If you’re unsure whether you need an oil and gas bond, why you need one, or what the surety bond agreement involves, Viking Bond Service is here to help.
+Our team can help you investigate your bond requirements, free of charge and with no obligation to pursue a bond.
+Contact us for expert advice.

 What are oil and gas bonds used for?

 Oil and gas bonds serve two main purposes, the first is to ensure that businesses operating in the industry follow all of the applicable state and federal regulations in regards to the operation and clean up of all gas and oil drilling activities.
 This helps protect the environment from contamination caused by the industry.
 The second purpose is to protect the state from financial loss.
 The bond will pay compensation up to the bond amount should the business fail to follow required regulations or pay the necessary taxes.
+For these reasons, oil and gas surety bonds are used widely throughout the industry.
+Many operators need multiple bonds on a recurring basis for as long as they’re in business.
+That’s why it helps to have a surety bond partner who can meet any and all bonding needs with ease.
+Count on Viking Bond Service to be that partner for years to come.

 How much does an oil and gas bond cost?